gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 - **Availability**: any client making a request for data gets a response, even if one or more nodes are down.
 That means all working nodes in the distributed system return a valid response for any request, without exception.

-- **Partition tolerance**: it is a communications break within a distributed system—a lost or temporarily delayed connection between two nodes.
-Partition tolerance means that the cluster must continue to work despite any number of communication breakdowns between nodes in the system.
+- **Partition tolerance**: it is a communications break within a distributed system — a lost or temporarily delayed connection between two nodes.
+Partition tolerance means that each system must continue to work together despite any number of communication breakdowns between nodes in the system.

-**a distributed database system can only fully satisfy two out of the three gaurantess**
+**a distributed database system can only fully satisfy two out of the three guarantees**

 - CP database: it delivers **consistency** and **partition tolerance** at the expense of availability.
 When a partition occurs between any two nodes, **the system has to shut down the non-consistent node until the partition is resolved**.